sentania/sharableScripts/vropsMetrics/README.md

 ## Overview

-This PowerShell script authenticates to a Aria Operations (vRAria Ops) instance, retrieves the full resource inventory, and then performs a batched GET call to query metric statistics for a set of objects.
+This PowerShell script authenticates to a Aria Operations (Aria Ops) instance, retrieves the full resource inventory, and then performs a batched GET call to query metric statistics for a set of objects.
 The script accepts two CSV files:
 - **Objects CSV:** Contains objects with columns `ObjectName` and `ResourceKind`.
 - **Metrics CSV:** Contains metric definitions for each resource kind.
 The first column must be `ResourceKind`, and